-What’s a little less well known is that Al wrote editorials for USA Today well into his 80s, including one where he admitted an embarassing truth, he was incontinent.
-He shared his story and threw off the embarassment and shame, and we wanted to share that article here with you today.
+What’s a little less well known is that Al Neuharth wrote editorials for USA Today well into his 80s, including one where he admitted an embarrassing truth, he was incontinent.
+He shared his story and threw off the embarrassment and shame, and we wanted to share that article here with you today.

 It might not be what he’s most remember for, but we certainly wont forget it anytime soon!